-Mary C. Francis is the Editorial Director at the University of Michigan Press/Michigan Publishing.
-Before coming to Michigan in 2015, she was Executive Editor at the University of California Press, and also worked at Oxford University Press, Yale University Press, and Mayfield Publishing.
+Mary C. Francis is the Director at the University of Pennsylvania Press.
+Before coming to Penn Press, she was Editorial Director at the University of Michigan Press, Executive Editor at the University of California Press, and also worked at Oxford University Press, Yale University Press, and Mayfield Publishing.

 I am a New Haven-based student of medieval English literature and culture, and will be a 2017-18 Junior Research Fellow at the Institute of Advanced Studies, University College London.
 I am currently working on a book project on the rhetoric of the sciences and vernacular literary culture in late-medieval England.
 I am also interested in manuscript studies and medievalism in the Americas.
 I earned a Ph.
 D. in English from Yale University in spring 2017.